SethArchambault/Glew-OpenGL-on-MacOS/readme.md

 **TLDR**

+- Don't use Glew on macOS unless you can cope with old 1.2 version shaders.
-I'd advise not to use Glew on Mac OSX unless you love X11 for some reason.
+- Don't use FreeGlut on macOS unless you love X11 for some reason.

 # Background